 Performing Arts Colleges and Universities in the U.S.

 Music, dance and theater are the major areas of focus at a performing arts college.
 Many schools offer bachelor's and master's degree programs in the performing arts.
-Read on to learn more about how to select the right performing arts school for you.

 How to Select a Performing Arts School